 Dr. Robert Lawrence (Bob) Curry received his A.B. from Dartmouth College (’79) and his Ph.D. from The University of Michigan (’87).
 In his doctoral research, he studied social and conservation ecology of Galápagos mockingbirds.
 He conducted postdoctoral research on Florida Scrub-Jays at Archbold Biological Station (1987-90) and began his position at Villanova in January 1991.
-He served as President (2013-15) of the Wilson Ornithological Society and continues to take an active role in that organization’s affairs; he serves as a WOS representative on the Board of Directors of the Ornithological Council. and as WOS Trustee.
-He also contributed to the governance of the former American Ornithologists’ Union (and is a Fellow and Life Member of its successor, the American Ornithological Society) and the Society for Conservation Biology.
-Dr. Curry is the faculty advisor for the Ecological Society of Villanova.
+He served as President (2013-15) of the Wilson Ornithological Society and continues to take an active role in that organization’s affairs; he currently serves as WOS Trustee.
+He also contributed to the governance of the former American Ornithologists’ Union (and is a Fellow and Life Member of its successor, the American Ornithological Society) and the Society for Conservation Biology, and helped organize the 2022 Centennial meeting of the Association of Field Ornithologists.

-Dr. Dovid Kozlovsky is joining the lab in August 2019 as a Mendel Science Experience (MSE) Postdoctoral Fellow.
-Dovid brings a prolific publication record and ample experience studying chickadee cognitive ecology.
-Dr. Kozlovsky’s MSE position will focus on co-teaching our new offering for non-science majors about family trees; he will also teach courses in behavioral ecology and tropical natural history, and he will join RLC in mentoring research students.
+Dr. Brittany Coppinger joined the lab in Jan 2021 as a Mendel Science Experience (MSE) Postdoctoral Fellow.
+Brittany brings extensive experience studying chickadee and titmouse communication and social ecology.
+Dr. Coppinger’s MSE position focuses on co-teaching our offering for non-science majors about genealogy; she is also teaching courses in behavioral ecology and tropical natural history, and has joined RLC in mentoring research students.

-Rebecca Garlinger (MS ’19) is studying dominance relationships and social networks in the mixed chickadee population at Hawk Mountain Sanctuary.
-Becca will begin work in Jan 2019 as a Wildlife Specialist at White Oak, a wildlife conservation organization in Florida. @BecAndTheBrain
+Rebecca Garlinger (MS ’22) studied dominance relationships and social networks in the mixed chickadee population at Hawk Mountain Sanctuary and is currently completing her thesis.
+Becca currently works as a Wildlife Specialist at White Oak, a wildlife conservation organization in Florida. @BecAndTheBrain

-Breanna Bennett (LAS ’17, MS ’20) studied exploratory behavior as a component of personality in the mixed chickadee population at Hawk Mountain Sanctuary for her undergraduate Senior Thesis.
-She is focusing now on cognitive ecology (problem-solving abilities) in hybrid and ‘pure’ chickadees for her M.S. thesis, which she is currently completing … while also enrolled as a PhD student at Princeton University. @TheTinyBirdGirl
+Breanna Bennett (LAS ’17, MS ’22) studied exploratory behavior as a component of personality in the mixed chickadee population at Hawk Mountain Sanctuary for her undergraduate Senior Thesis.
+She then focused on cognitive ecology (problem-solving abilities) in hybrid and ‘pure’ chickadees for her M.S. thesis, which she is currently completing … while also enrolled as a PhD student at Princeton University. @TheTinyBirdGirl

-Recipient of a summer 2016 Villanova Undergraduate Research Fellowship and a VU Grad Studies 2019 Summer Research Fellowship; doctoral student at Princeton as of Sep 2021
+- Recipient of a summer 2016 Villanova Undergraduate Research Fellowship and a VU Grad Studies 2019 Summer Research Fellowship; doctoral student at Princeton as of Sep 2021

-Margaret Boyle (MS ’21) joined the lab in January 2019.
-She is developing plans for thesis work concerning interactions between Tufted Titmice and both Black-capped and Carolina chickadees.
+Margaret Boyle (MS ’22) joined the lab in January 2019.
+She is examining social network relationships and interactions between Tufted Titmice and both Black-capped and Carolina chickadees and their hybrids. @MargaretNBoyle

 Undergraduate research students